Bandelier National Monument: Wildlife at Bandelier

 Wildlife is locally abundant, and deer and Abert's squirrels are frequently encountered in Frijoles Canyon.
 Black bear and mountain lions inhabit the monument and may be encountered by the backcountry hiker.
 A substantial herd of elk are present during the winter months, when snowpack forces them down from their summer range in the Jemez Mountains.

 Notable among the smaller mammals of the monument are large numbers of bats that seasonally inhabit shelter caves in the canyon walls, sometimes including those of Frijoles Canyon near the loop trail.
 Wild turkeys, vultures, ravens, several species of birds of prey, and a number of hummingbird species are common.
-Rattlesnakes, tarantulas, and "horny toads" (a species of lizard) are occasionally seen along the trails.
+Rattlesnakes, tarantulas, and horned lizards are occasionally seen along the trails.

 Bandelier Museum

 The visitor center at Bandelier National Monument features exhibits about the site's inhabitants, including Ancestral Pueblo pottery, tools and artifacts of daily life.
 Two life-size dioramas demonstrate Pueblo life in the past and today.
 Also featured are contemporary Pueblo pottery pieces, 14 pastel artworks by Works Progress Administration artist Helmut Naumer Sr, and wood furniture and tinwork pieces created by the Civilian Conservation Corps during the Depression.
 A 10-minute introductory film provides an overview of the monument.